On Power and Magic

 Throughout the ages Power has always been at the centre of magical practice.
 Wether we look at the herbs and potions of the witch, the fires in the ancient temples of Greece and Egypt or the intricate circles of the Medieval mage - the desire to consciously affect changes on the inner or outer realm always established the fundament of the Arte.

 Yet, while the desire to acquire power through magic has been a constant for millennia, some of the keys to get there were lost.
 Or maybe just hidden?
 Either way, unfortunately we won't find these keys in the Greek Magical Papyri, nor in the Grimoires.
 These keys sleep in the present time, in the here and now.
+We extract them from our own practice.

 To understand how magical power flows, how it ebbs and tides through our practice as magicians let’s consider the essential elements or layers of any magical act first: What exactly is it that fosters or inhibits significant progress in magic?
 What are the variables we need to work on, which will reduce and block or open and expand our access to magical power?